 “Thief it is.”
 Jonathan flashed a smile at her.

-“Speaking of thievery,” she said.
-“Something that’s been bothering me.
+“Speaking of thievery,” she said, “something’s,s’sbeen bothering me.
 It was the Resurrectionists that put me up to robbing Connor’s safe.
 But we now know they already had access to the virus.
 Whatever they wanted me to steal from Connor, it was more than just the virus.
 When I mentioned the green liquid I took from Connor’s safe, Dr. Jekyll said that Francis Varney’s contribution to the Dead London Project was a means of distributing the virus.
 According to Dr. Jekyll, this green liquid, which contains the virus, is easily converted into gaseous form.
 Why did Lord Connor have Varney’s green liquid in his safe?”

 Jonathan’s eyes widened.
 He took something from his pocket, and showed it to Miss Monday.
 The scrap of paper with burnt edges.
 Lord Henry Connor is Francis Varney.